 The actuation system does not include any movement in the vertical plane, which allowed to reduce the jaw height.
 Otherwise, each jaw can be independently moved by two stepping motors per jaw, which maintains the possibility to tilt the jaws in the horizontal plane.
 The maximum opening of each jaw is 25 mm from the centre, 5 mm less than for standard collimators, and the stroke across the centre is 5 mm.

-As all recent collimators, the design includes two BPMs per jaw, integrated at the extremities outside of the tapering.
-The jaws feature water cooling, using square 9 mm pipes.
+As all recent collimators, the design includes two BPM buttons per jaw, integrated at the extremities outside of the tapering.
+The jaws feature water cooling, using squared 9 mm pipes.
 Each jaw contains also 3 LVDT position sensors and 2 TP100 temperature sensors.

 All these require new connections, i.e. pulling new cabling for the motors, including LVDTs and temperature sensors.
 Cables should be pulled also for the BPMs, which should be connected to the standard DOROS electronics as for other collimators.
 Furthermore, the water cooling has to be connected to the demineralized water circuit, in series with the other collimators.
 A new tapping for incoming and outgoing water with a valve on each line is needed (?).
 Furthermore, next to each TCLD, a standard LHC BLM should be installed, for use during beam-based alignment and in order to monitor local beam losses.